-Green screen when playing videos is really one of the irritating issues you came across using Windows 10.
+Green screen when playing videos is really one of the irritating issues you came across using Windows 11 and 10.
 This issue is reportedly being triggered when there is an issue with GPU rendering.
 This is often seen with the NVIDIA Graphics card.

 Aren’t you frustrated why your videos are green?
 Having a green screen video background?
 Looking for a solution!

 1. Disable GPU Rendering

 Probably you are using Google Chrome, Microsoft Edge, and other chromium browsers.

 Google Chrome users, fix Green screen when playing videos: